Hanley's Clause

 Clauses

-1.1 The [proposed transaction] will be structured so as not to increase, or amplify the impact(s) of climate change or the Parties’ or their subsidiaries’ greenhouse gas (GHG) emissions.
+1.1 The [proposed transaction] will be structured so as not to increase, or amplify:

-1.2 The Parties [have signed up to the Race to Zero and] acknowledge their common intention to achieve their respective Net Zero Targets and align with the objectives of the Paris Agreement, in particular pursuing efforts to limit global temperature increase to 1.5 degrees Celsius above pre-industrial levels, and achieving net zero or net negative emissions by 2050 or sooner, in a manner that promotes a just transition to a low carbon economy and that results in at least a 7%* reduction of greenhouse gas (GHG) emissions year on year.
+1.2 The Parties [have signed up to the Race to Zero and] acknowledge their common intention to achieve their respective [decarbonisation targets OR Net Zero Targets] and align with the objectives of the Paris Agreement, in particular pursuing efforts to limit global temperature increase to 1.5 Celsius above pre-industrial levels, and achieving net-zero or net-negative emissions by 2050 or sooner, in a manner that promotes a just transition to a low-carbon economy and that results in year on year reductions in GHG emissions consistent with those objectives.

 1.3 The Parties agree to work together to:

-(ii) incorporate GHG emissions reduction targets and related financial incentives into the proposed transaction [and where possible to involve other parties related to the proposed transaction in such emissions reductions].
+1.3.2 incorporate GHG emissions-reduction targets and related financial incentives into the [proposed transaction] [and where possible to involve other parties related to the [proposed transaction] in such emissions reductions]; and

-(iii) Measure and report GHG emissions relating to the proposed transaction.
+1.3.3 measure, verify and report GHG emissions relating to the [proposed transaction].

 1.4 After minimising GHG emissions in accordance with paragraph 1.3 the Parties shall [jointly agree to] offset their remaining GHG emissions.

-1.5 The respective directors of the Parties will consider:
+1.5 As part of the due diligence for the [proposed transaction], the respective directors of each of the Parties will consider:

 a) physical risks;